Sammmy1036/shuriken/README.md

 ## Privacy & Transparency

-Shuriken is an **open-source client** — the code is public and can be audited.
+Shuriken is an **open-source client**.
+The code is public and can be audited.
 It does **not** collect, phone home, or log any user activity on your device.

 ### Client-side (your computer)